L. Gardner and Sons: Gardner automotive engines list

-When Hugh Gardner designed the last natural aspiration engine's in the late 1970s (the LXC being the last natural induction before turbocharging of the LXCT) the advertised power was taken at Gross power (Gross power being less any auxiliaries) as opposed to Installed.
-With the earlier LX'B' engine's the engine's, power was often down played to Installed power.
+When Hugh Gardner designed the last natural aspiration engines in the late 1970s (the LXC being the last natural induction before turbocharging of the LXCT) the advertised power was taken at Gross power (Gross power being less any auxiliaries) as opposed to Installed.
+With the earlier LX'B' engine the engine's power was often downplayed to Installed power.
 I.E a Gardner-180 was a 188 gross BHP engine, advertised as 180 BHP.
 This was opposite to how a lot of other manufacturers advertised their products, and how Gardner themselves had previously stated power ratings of the pre LX series engines.
 For automotive use, power was important to suit the minimum HP requirements to weight ratio.
 The LXC's power was advertised as gross, with an Installed power being less.
 Hence a 265 LXC was actually Installed at 258.5 BHP as example.